Valhalla: Modern influence

 Elton John's first album, Empty Sky (1969), contains a song called "Valhalla".
-Led Zeppelin's "Immigrant Song" from their third album, Led Zeppelin III (1970), contains the following Valhalla reference: "To fight the horde, sing and cry: Valhalla, I am coming."
-Australian band Skeggs's third album, Rehearsal (2021), contains a song called "Valhalla".

-Jethro Tull's album, Minstrel In The Gallery (1975), contains a song called "Cold Wind To Valhalla".
+Led Zeppelin's "Immigrant Song" from their third album, Led Zeppelin III (1970), contains the following Valhalla reference: "The hammer of the gods/ Will drive our ships to new lands/ To fight the horde, sing and cry/ Valhalla, I am coming".
+Judas Priest's seventeenth studio album Redeemer of Souls released in 2014 included the song Halls of Valhalla, as lead singer Rob Halford describes as "singing about being on the North Sea and heading to Denmark or Sweden searching for Valhalla".
+Australian band Skegss's third album, Rehearsal (2021), contains a song called "Valhalla".
+Jethro Tull's album, Minstrel in the Gallery (1975), contains a song called "Cold Wind to Valhalla".